Examples of artificial intelligence adoption across industries

 3. Magnit tested an automated expiration date control system in 500 stores; write-offs fell by 8% and inventory turnover rose by 12%.

-4. The Magnolia chain combines WMS, GPS and ERP systems; multi-level control cut write-offs by 10% and customer complaints by 35%, grew turnover by 8% and saved about 150 million rubles a year.
+4. The Magnolia chain integrates WMS, GPS, and ERP systems; thanks to multi-level control, write-offs fell by 10%, customer complaints by 35%, turnover rose by 8%, and savings amounted to about 150 million rubles per year.

-5. At VkusVill, 80% of stores are equipped with IoT temperature sensors, which prevents food spoilage and reduces losses by 25%.
+5. At VkusVill, 80% of stores are equipped with IoT temperature sensors, which helps prevent food spoilage and reduce losses by 25%.

 6. Algorithms forecast demand with an average accuracy of 95% for stable categories and 75% for seasonal goods.